wolffaxn/ansible-role-sonarqube/README.md

 ```
 ## License

-Licensed under the MIT License.
-See the [LICENSE file](LICENSE) for details.
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file.

-## Author Information

-This role was created by Alexander Wolff.